tarantool/cartridge/rst/cartridge_dev.rst

 Deploying an application
 --------------------------------------------------------------------------------

-After you've developed you application locally, you can deploy it to a test or production environment.
+After you've developed your application locally, you can deploy it to a test or production environment.

 "Deploy" includes packing the application into a specific distribution format,